cutterbl/CDGPlayer/README.md

 * .playButton>i -- The icon in the play button
 * .playButton>i.icofont-play-alt-1 -- The icon when song not playing (play icon)
 * .playButton>i.icofont-pause -- The icon when song is playing (pause icon)
-* .playButton[disabled] -- change the cursor when disabled
+* .playButton[disabled] -- change the cursor and font color when disabled
 * .timePlayed -- The current playhead time position
 * .progress-meter -- Container for the meter
 * .progress -- The actual `progress` HTML element